Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add the user to roles/iam.serviceAccountUser role.
 - [x] Add the user to roles/iam.serviceAccountAdmin role.

+To manage all service accounts, including creating and managing them, the appropriate role to assign is the **Service Account Admin** role.
+This role provides permissions to create, update, delete, and manage service accounts.

+### Correct Answer:
+- **[4] Add the user to roles/iam.serviceAccountAdmin role.**

+### Explanation:
+- **roles/iam.roleAdmin**: This role is for managing IAM roles, not service accounts.
+- **roles/iam.securityAdmin**: This role is for managing IAM policies and security configurations, not specifically service accounts.
+- **roles/iam.serviceAccountUser**: This role allows using service accounts but not creating or managing them.
+- **roles/iam.serviceAccountAdmin**: This role has the necessary permissions to create, update, delete, and manage service accounts, which fits the requirement.
 **[⬆ Back to Top](#table-of-contents)**

 ### You are building an archival solution for your data warehouse and have selected Cloud Storage to archive your data.
 Your users need to be able to access this archived data once a quarter for some regulatory requirements.
 You want to select a cost-efficient option.
 Which storage option should you use?